-First thing’s first — what is a mattress topper?
-Simply put, a mattress topper is an accessory used to add extra comfort layers to your mattress, and fine-tune the firmness of your bed.
-They are typically 1-4 inches thick, come in a variety of materials, and can even regulate your body temperature.
+A mattress topper is an accessory used to add extra comfort layers to your mattress and fine-tune your bed’s firmness.
+They’re often one to four inches thick, come in a variety of materials, and can even regulate your body temperature.
 Most sleepers add toppers to a bed that’s uncomfortably firm, but you can add thick toppers to soft or worn mattresses.

 What’s the Difference Between Mattress Toppers, Mattress Pads, and Mattress Protectors?

 Mattress toppers are often confused with mattress pads and mattress protectors.
-A mattress topper is a thick piece of foam or pillow top material that goes underneath your mattress pad or protector.
-On the other hand, a mattress pad is a thinner piece of material that is attached to a fitted sheet or straps.
-It goes on top of your mattress to add a little comfort, but isn’t nearly as thick as a mattress topper.
-Depending on your needs, you might prefer one over the other.
+A mattress topper is a thick piece of foam or pillow-top material that goes underneath your mattress pad or protector.
+On the other hand, a mattress pad is a thinner material attached to straps or a fitted sheet.
+It goes on top of your mattress for additional comfort, but isn’t as thick as a mattress topper.
+For larger firmness changes, we recommend a topper.

-A mattress protector doesn’t include any padding.
-It’s normally used to protect a mattress from spilled liquids and protect sleepers from allergens, bed bugs, and dust mites.
+A mattress protector doesn’t include padding.
+It’s used to protect a mattress from spilled liquids and contaminants like allergens, bed bugs, and dust mites.
 Most mattress protectors zip onto a mattress and are easily removable and machine washable.
 There are many mattress protector options available, so you can choose one with features that meet your needs.
-Check out my Do I need a Mattress Pad or Mattress Protector article to learn more.

-One of the most important things to consider when choosing a topper are its materials.
-You’ll want to choose materials that provide the best pressure relief and support for your go-to sleeping position.
-Think of your topper as a mini mattress — the materials and construction will determine how it feels.
-Below, I’ll go over the most common mattress topper materials and describe how they impact mattress feel.
+You’ll want to choose materials that provide the best comfort and support for your go-to sleeping position.
+Think of your topper as a mini mattress; the materials and construction will determine how it feels.
+Below, I’ll go over the most common mattress topper materials and how they impact a mattress’s feel.

 Memory Foam Mattress Toppers